andrew-hwahin/redwoodjs.com/cookbook/Self-hosting_Redwood.md

 }
 ```

-> Note: if you need to seed tour production database during your first deployment, you'll need to add `&& yarn rw prisma db seed` to the end of your build command.
+> Note: if you need to seed your production database during your first deployment, you'll need to add `&& yarn rw prisma db seed` to the end of your build command.
 But don't forget to remove it prior to subsequent deploys!

-> Caveat: the API seems to only work in fork mode in PM2, not [cluster mode](https://pm2.keymetrics.io/docs/usage/cluster-mode/)
+> Caveat: the API seems to only work in fork mode in PM2, not [cluster mode](https://pm2.keymetrics.io/docs/usage/cluster-mode/).

 ## Deploying